dguo/chromatastic/README.md

 ## Build Instructions

-I use the Node version specified in `.nvmrc`.
+I use the Node version specified in `.tool-versions`.
 Run `yarn start` to start development.

 To generate a ZIP file for uploading to [Add-ons](https://addons.mozilla.org/),